 The Foundation employs a grief recovery specialist who helps grieving families on their journey to healing.
 We have an annual “Family Fire Weekend” every third weekend in May in which surviving families gather in Boise, Idaho to honor and remember, to grieve and to heal.
 The Foundation also publishes a quarterly newsletter specifically for surviving families.

 The history and legacy of the wildland community is one of extraordinary accomplishments, high performance and exceptional courage.
 The deeds of these firefighters deserve to be remembered and recognized.
 We are proud to post their pictures on our website and the walls of the Foundation are graced with their photos.
-The Foundation provides financial support for memorials and monuments across the country and we are in the process of creating an interpretive center to educate the public about wildland firefighters and the lands they protect.
+We are in the process of creating an interpretive center to educate the public about wildland firefighters and the lands they protect.